Jayden-1618/Jayden-1618/README.md

 - 👋 Hi, I’m Jayden
 - 👀 I’m interested in Game dev and Machine learning
-- 📫 How to reach me .jayden07 on discord or jaydenrienhart@gmai.com
+- 📫 How to reach me .jayden07 on discord or jaydenrienhart@gmail.com
+- looking for a animator for our project